 Group Accounting manages the processes of Group accounting and management reporting.
-Laws, accounting standards, and other pronouncements are continuously analyzed as to whether and to what extent they are relevant and how they impact on financial reporting.
+Legal provisions, accounting standards, and other pronouncements are continuously analyzed as to whether and to what extent they are relevant and how they impact on financial reporting.
 The relevant requirements are defined in the Group Accounting Manual, for example, communicated to the relevant units and, together with the financial reporting calendar that is binding throughout the Group, form the basis of the financial reporting process.
 In addition, supplementary process directives such as the Intercompany Policy, standardized reporting formats, IT systems, as well as IT-based reporting and consolidation processes support the process of uniform and compliant Group accounting.
-Where necessary, we also draw on the services of external service providers, for example, to measure pension obligations.
+Where necessary, we also draw on the services of external experts, for example, to measure pension obligations or in connection with purchase price allocations.
 Group Accounting ensures that these requirements are complied with consistently throughout the Group.
 The staff involved in the accounting process receive regular training.
-Deutsche Telekom AG and the Group companies are responsible for ensuring that Group-wide policies and procedures are complied with.
+Deutsche Telekom AG and the Group companies are responsible for ensuring that Group-wide policies, regulations, and procedures are complied with.
 The Group companies ensure the compliance and timeliness of their accounting-related processes and systems and, in doing so, are supported and monitored by Group Accounting.

 Operational accounting processes at the national and international level are increasingly managed by our shared service centers.
 Harmonizing the processes enhances their efficiency and quality and, in turn, improves the reliability of the internal ICS.
 The ICS thus safeguards both the quality of internal processes at the shared service centers and the interfaces to the Group companies by means of adequate controls and an internal certification process.